Best mazes in the UK: Try not to get lost in these winding outdoor puzzles

 Smeaton-Amaze-Maze_0-39a4290

-An aerial view of a planet design created at Smeaton Farm / credit: Smeaton Farm
+An aerial view of a planet design created at Smeaton Farm / Credit: Smeaton Farm

 Situated on a working farm on the Duchy of Cornwall estate, this maze in Cornwall changes each year.
 Previous designs for the maze have included a Mayan jaguar, a dinosaur, and a wizard.
 What will this year's theme be?
-There's only one way to find out – open from the end of July until late September, it is a beautiful spot to run around and enjoy the Cornish sun.
+There's only one way to find out – open from the end of July until October, it is a beautiful spot to run around and enjoy the Cornish sun.

-Peace Maze, County Down
+Castlewellan Peace Maze, County Down

 Castlewellan Maze